badjware/ecommerce-exporter/README.md

 ## Usage

-Download the [example configuration file](ecommerce-exporter.example.yml) and edit it to configure the ecommerce sites you wish to scrape.
+Download the [example configuration file](ecommerce-exporter.example.yml) and edit it to configure the e-commerce sites you wish to scrape.
 You can configure multiple products and multiple targets in the same configuration file.

 Assuming you named your configuration file `ecommerce-exporter.yml`, you can use the following command to run the exporter with docker:
 ``` sh
 docker run -v "$PWD/ecommerce-exporter.yml:/ecommerce-exporter.yml" -p 8000:8000 badjware/ecommerce-exporter
 ```

 The prices of the configured products will start being scraped and exposed on http://localhost:8000/metrics.
-You can then configure [prometheus](https://prometheus.io/) to scrape that endpoint.
+You can then configure [prometheus to scrape that endpoint](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).
 It is recommended to set the scrape interval to be the same as the webscrape interval of the exporter (15m by default).

 A full list of available flags can be printed using `-h`:
 ```